JJRising/kafka-queueing/README.md

 You can change the limits of how many Command's can be queued, and how many semaphores each resource has through the configurations in `/helm/kafka-queueing/values.yaml`.
 These values are under `semaphore.application.config.kafka-queueing`.

+### Building locally

+If you want to build upon the project, you can create your own version of the docker images by using the gradle task `./gradlew docker` to create the images `kafka-queueing/kafka-semaphore` and `kafka-queueing/testing-interface`.
+You can then change the image repository values in the `/helm/kafka-queueing/values.yaml` file to use these local images.